ciernialab/Alder-ChIPseq-Tutorial/README.md

 SRR6326797 <br/>
 SRR6326799 <br/>

+To make a tag directory for each sample run:

+      sbatch HOMER_MakeTags.sh

+### Call Peaks and Find Differential Peaks Between Conditions
 There are several different approaches to analyze this data using HOMER.
 I have summarized the main points below but you should read the full HOMER ChIPseq documentation before running your own experiment. <br/>

 From the HOMER website:http://homer.ucsd.edu/homer/ngs/peaksReplicates.html<br/>